chunhuili/cpvalidate/README.md

 <details><summary><strong>digits</strong>:value</summary>

-The field under validation must be numeric and must have an exact length of `value`.
+The field under Cpvalidate must be numeric and must have an exact length of `value`.

 </details>

 <details><summary><strong>digits_between</strong>:min,max</summary>

-The field under validation must have a length between the given `min` and `max`.
+The field under Cpvalidate must have a length between the given `min` and `max`.

 </details>